 Before you make any changes to existing processes, make sure the underlying process is stable and that you have the right foundation in place.
 You should be on the latest versions of your business systems, and those business systems should be fit for the purpose you have in mind.

 For example, if you are interested in improving shop floor scheduling to reduce downtime, you will need something more sophisticated than a basic ERP scheduling system.
-Your first step toward becoming an Industry 4.0 practitioner may be implementing an MES or APS solution so you have the right tools to manage the new technology and data volumes.
+Your first step toward becoming an Industry 4.0 practitioner may be implementing an MES so you have the right tools to manage the new technology and data volumes.

 STEP 4…Create a Detailed Project Plan